Internship Training Manual

 • The right to engage in an ongoing evaluation of the training experience.

-• The right to initiate an informal resolution of problems with individual(s) concerned, the Director of Training, and/or the training staff.
+• The right to initiate an informal resolution of problems with individual(s) concerned, the Associate Director of Training, and/or the training staff.

-• The right to due process after an attempt to solve the problem informally has failed
+• The right to due process after an attempt to solve the problem informally has failed.

 • The right to due process to determine when rights have been infringed upon (see Intern Grievance Procedures).